 Was this answer helpful?|

 Further treatment depends on whether she had excessive bleeding (menstruation), her calcium levels, family history of breast or other cancer ...
-Read fullWhat causes irregular periods with pain in a 52-year-old female?
+Read fullI have irregular periods even after taking PCOS medicines for four months.
+Why?

 Ask your health query to a doctor online?Ask an Obstetrician & Gynaecologist Now